Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Tabular softmax parametrization: dimension-free global convergence

 Lemma~\ref{lem.improvement} states that each primal update~\eqref{eq.pi-softmax} improves the Lagrangian-like term $V_r^{(t)}(\mu) + \lambda^{(t)} V_g^{(t)}(\mu)$ to $V_r^{(t+1)}(\mu) + \lambda^{(t)} V_g^{(t+1)}(\mu)$, with improvement depending on the previous primal-dual update $(\pi^{(t)},\lambda^{(t)})$.
-This lemma can be viewed as a constrained version of the policy improvement established for the unconstrained case~\citep{agarwal2019optimality} resulting from setting $\lambda^{(t)} = 0$.
+This lemma can be viewed as a constrained version of the policy improvement established for the unconstrained case~\citep{agarwal2021optimality}, resulting from setting $\lambda^{(t)} = 0$.
 In fact, the dual iterate $\lambda^{(t)}$ captures how the constraint violation of policy improvement affects the reward value function, which is a unique feature of constrained policy optimization.
-Because of this superimposed effect, there is no monotonic improvement guarantee for either reward or utility value functions.
+Because of this superimposed effect, there is no monotonic improvement in the reward or utility value functions.

-As pointed out by~\cite{beck2017first}, in constrained convex optimization the primal iterate cannot reduce the unconstrained objective function monotonically and some averaging scheme has to be imposed.
-In our non-convex context, we examine the average of value functions, which is similar to regret analysis in online optimization.
-We next compare the average value functions of policy iterates generated by algorithm~\eqref{eq.NPG-PD-softmax} with the ones that result from the use of optimal policy.
+In constrained convex optimization, the primal iterate cannot reduce the unconstrained objective function, monotonically, and some averaging scheme has to be imposed~\citep{beck2017first}.
+In our nonconvex context, we examine the average of value functions, which is similar to the regret analysis in online optimization.
+We next compare the average value functions of the policy iterates generated by the algorithm~\eqref{eq.NPG-PD-softmax} with the ones that result from the use of an optimal policy.